 This massive water collection system provides more than 200,000 acre feet of water annually.
 From the reservoirs on the west side of the Rockies, the water is pumped trough a 13,1 mile long tunnel to the east side, where it provides power to the hydroelectric plants, and water to cities like Boulder and Fort Collins and to farmlands and industries.
 The tunnel, that cuts right through the National Park was built though the main range, the core and heart of the Rocky Mountains.
 To me all this seems impressive and painful at the same time.
 Impressive because of the inherent engineering skills and painful because a large portion of the Colorado Rivers water is already being taken from it at its birthplace, even before the gathering bodies of water get the chance to flow as one.

 I have spent all day, writing bits and pieces of this blog-post.
-Now I am back at the Lodge, spending another night in the warm cosy room.
+Now I am at the Lodge, spending a night in the warm cosy room.
 It is snowing outside, and temperatures are supposed to drop even lower tomorrow.
-Zach, from Kokopelli Packraft called me to say that it will be impossible to run the section of the river that we were going to do tomorrow, because the danger of ice-dams, aufeis and frozen chunks of ice in the river is too big.
+Zach, from Kokopelli Packraft called me to say that it will be impossible to run the section of the river that I was going to do tomorrow, because the danger of ice-dams, aufeis and frozen chunks of ice in the river is too big.
 So I will continue on foot, hoping for warmer temperatures.
 Part of this trip is to embrace whatever happens and make the most of it.

 I also talk to Kyle Patterson again, public affairs officer at Rocky Mountain National Park.
 She gives me some hope in the end of this day, by telling me more about the efforts made by the National Park Service Response.
 They are working with academic researchers and agency partners to collect the best scientific information.
 Kyle says, they are mitigating climate change impacts thorough increasing the energy efficiency of their park buildings, by reducing water consumption, and increasing the fuel efficiency of the park vehicles.
 According to her, they are adapting to climate change by increasing the resiliency of park ecosystems by, for example, restoring riparian ecosystems, controlling non-native invasive plants, and protecting migration corridors on a local, regional, and international scale.